yitian-xian/yitian-xian.github.io/_pages/about.md

 Welcome to my personal website!

 My name is Yitian Xian, and I am currently a Postdoctoral Researcher focusing on medical robotics at The Chinese University of Hong Kong (CUHK).
-Previously, I obtained my Ph.D. degree in medical robotics under supervision of Prof. Li Zheng from CUHK, and my M.Sc. degree in robotics (with Distinction) under supervision of Prof. Antonia Tzemanaki from University of Bristol.
+Previously, I obtained my Ph.D. degree in medical robotics supervised by Prof. Li Zheng from CUHK, and my M.Sc. degree in robotics (with Distinction) supervised by Prof. Antonia Tzemanaki from University of Bristol.
 My research interests include design and control of medical robots and systems, as well as their safe, intuitive, and intelligent collaboration with surgeons.

 #### Education:

 * **Ph.D. in Medical Robotics**, 2025

 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; Faculty of Medicine, The Chinese University of Hong Kong, Hong Kong

 * **M.Sc. in Robotics (Distinction)**, 2019
-&emsp; &emsp; &emsp; &emsp; &emsp; &emsp;Faculty of Science and Engineering, University of Bristol, Bristol
+&emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; Faculty of Science and Engineering, University of Bristol, Bristol

 * **B.Eng. in Energy and Power Engineering (Top 5%)**, 2018
 &emsp; &emsp; &emsp; &emsp;Faculty of Energy and Power Engineering, University of Shanghai for Science and Technology, Shanghai